Don't let high costs keep you from needed coverage

 - Take advantage of good health discounts.
 By applying for coverage before you have health issues, you could receive a "Healthy Person" discount of between 5% and 25%.
 Even if your health deteriorates in the future, you will retain your "Healthy Person" discount for the rest of your life.

 - Take advantage of tax deductions.
-Under current Internal Revenue Service (IRS) guidelines at the time of this writing, premiums on tax-qualified policies are considered medical expenses.
+Under Internal Revenue Service (IRS) guidelines at the time of this writing, premiums on tax-qualified policies are considered medical expenses.
 If your total medical expenses exceed 7.5% of your adjusted gross income, you may be able to deduct the premiums on Schedule A. If you are a business owner, you can deduct all of the premiums for long term care insurance even if you do not itemize.
 Editor's note: Consult your CPA, tax preparer or the IRS to find out current deduction amounts.

 - Lower your daily benefit.
 Lowering your daily benefit by 20% may result in a 20% lower premium.

 - Select a longer elimination period.
 This is the amount of time that you pay out of pocket before the policy starts to pay.
 Increasing your elimination period from 0 to 90 days can save you up to 15% per year in premiums.

 - Make fewer premium payments.
 You can save 8% a year by making one lump sum payment instead of paying monthly or quarterly.

 - Get several quotes for long term care insurance.
 Prices for the same coverage can vary by hundreds of dollars, so it pays to shop around.